-Ever wonder whether you’re doing enough for your kids?
+We moms often wonder whether we’re doing enough for our kids and feel guilty we’re not.
 Check out these 7 reasons you’re doing fine as a mom.

 We moms often wonder whether we’re doing enough.
 We compare ourselves to others, or we feel guilty for working or not working.
 Or we worry we’re screwing up our kids for the things we failed to do.